andrewfraley/magic_mapper/README.md

 }
 ```

-If you add new novel functionality that others might make use of, please submit a PR!

 There are some various examples of the luna-send endpoints and payloads here (scroll down a bit):  https://gist.github.com/Ircama/1f29c2d2def75da6604756a3c91a8ab4

 For documentation on each endpoint, see the WebOS developer docs: https://www.webosose.org/docs/reference/ls2-api/ls2-api-index/

-SETTINGS = {
-    "show_notifications": True,  # Will present "toast" notification dialogs on some settings changes like eye comfort and energy mode
-    "backlight_increment": 10,  # For each button press, how much to raise or lower the brightness
-    "input_device": ,  # You shouldn't need to change this unless newer hardware in the future moves the input device used for the remote
-}

-FUNCTION_MAP = {
-    "yellow": "cycle_energy_mode",  # cycles the energy savings modes
-    "blue": "toggle_eye_comfort",  # aka reduce blue light
-    "red": "reduce_oled_light",
-    "green": "increase_oled_light",
-}
+If you add new novel functionality that others might make use of, please submit a PR!